 For Someone Else to Say I’ll Do it

 It doesn’t matter if your kids are 2 or 22, moms are tired of cleaning up after you.
 We gush over those coupon books with an IOU for one free load of laundry.
 Someone else to do something that I typically do instead of relax is literally a gift sent from heaven.
 Save your money and sign me up for a day of no diapers.

-You bet I save and covet every stupid construction paper craft my kids ever brought home from daycare.
-I want a card, signed in scribbles, from the toddlers who made me a mom.
-Each of them.
+I may not save every stupid construction paper craft my kids ever brought home from daycare, but those I love you cards with a scribbled signature get me.
+I want a card from the toddlers who made me a mom.

-Hubby…are you reading???
 Dads, dig out your wife’s stash of craft supplies – you know she has one.
-What she really wants as a mom is for her kid to make her something silly for Mother’s Day!
+What moms really want for Mother’s Day is for her kid to make her something silly for Mother’s Day!

 A Relaxing Day as a Family

 Again, I don’t subscribe to the notion of spending Mother’s Day alone, away from my family.
 If that’s your thing, you do you and enjoy the heck out of your day.

 But I personally want to spend the day with the little ones that made me a mama.
 I just want to actually enjoy the day though, rather than manage it, you know?